 Special Accommodations for ESL Test-Takers

 Additional time can be granted up to time and a half.
-General Electrician Test from 4 hours up to 6 hours, Residential Electrician Test from 3 hours up to 4 1/2 hours, VDV, FLS and NRL Test from 2 hours up to 3 hours.
+General Electrician Test from 4 hours and 30 minutes up to 6 hours and 45 minutes, Residential Electrician Test from 3 hours and 30 minutes up to 5 hours and 15 minutes, VDV, FLS and NRL Test from 2 hours and 15 minutes up to 3 hours and 22 minutes.
 This can be requested for all languages if English is not their primary language.

 The process is as follows:

-After an applicant has submitted the Application for Electrician Examination and Certification, (available in State Resources), along with the appropriate fees and supporting documentation and they have received acknowledgement that their application has been processed, and the applicant chooses to request additional time to take the test for ESL or ADA special arrangements, the following must be submitted to PSI prior to registering for a date to take the test.
+After an applicant has submitted the Application for Electrician Examination and Certification, (available in State Resources), along with the appropriate fees and supporting documentation, and they have received acknowledgement that their application has been approved, the following steps must be taken:

-1) Complete the PSI Special Arrangement Request Form available on the DAS web site and/or the WECA Certification and Enforcement Resources section.
+1) Complete the PSI Special Arrangement Request Form available online on the PSI web site.

-2) Attach a letter from the applicant requesting the special arrangement that identifies their first language and that English is not their primary language and they are requesting additional time to take the electrical certification test.
+2) Complete the required fields including the details of the applicant’s request that identifies what their first language is, that English is not their primary language, and that they are requesting additional time to take the electrical certification test.